Get ready for the travel

 Arriving – Leaving

-The appointment is at 9 am on the first day of the retreat.
-Depending on which retreat you choose could be a Saturday or a Monday.
+The appointment is at 9 am or 11am on the first day of the retreat.
 It is a good idea try to be in Iquitos at least the day before in the morning, so you can have some hours to acclimate.

 For the departure we suggest you could stay in Iquitos one or two days, preferably in a quite place, to get ready to go back to your country.